Why Committees Don’t “Find” Excellence

 Recognition occurs when a project can be placed within existing evaluative structures.
 Value isn’t identified in isolation; it’s acknowledged through alignment with institutional categories, criteria, and expectations.

 This is why strong work can go unrecognized without being misunderstood.
-For faculty preparing dossiers or review materials, this often means their portfolio must be framed in ways that committees can quickly interpret within institutional criteria (see our Faculty Portfolio Coaching).
+For faculty preparing dossiers or review materials, this often means their portfolio must be framed in ways that committees can quickly interpret within institutional criteria.

 Committees Operate Under Institutional Constraint